 Thank you for your understanding and patience during these times and for your support of the National Trust.
 We look forward to seeing you back very soon.

 Our check-in time for all accommodation has changed to 4pm so that our staff have some additional time to carry out the extended cleaning protocols ready for your contact-free arrival.

 We kindly ask that you leave promptly at 10am on your departure day to ensure we’re able to get all the accommodation safely ready for the next guests.

 In all the cottages you’ll still find utilities and equipment for you to use and enjoy.
-While we’re keeping these available to you, it won’t be possible for us to sanitise each individual item or all areas of the cottage on every changeover, for example:
+We’re now cleaning all the main kitchen inventory items, such as cutlery, mugs and cups, crockery and glassware in hot soapy water or putting through a hot dishwasher cycle.
+While we’re keeping other utilities and equipment available to you, it won’t be possible for us to sanitise each individual item or all areas of the cottage on every changeover, for example:

 - kitchen inventory

 To manage this: